amateescu/search_api_solr/README.txt

 - search_api_spellcheck
   Introduced by module: search_api_spellcheck
   Gives the option to display automatic spellchecking for searches.
+- search_api_data_type_location
+  Introduced by module: search_api_location
+  Lets you index, filter and sort on location fields.
+Note, however, that only single-valued fields are currently supported for Solr 3.x, and that the option isn't supported at all in Solr 1.4.

 If you feel some service option is missing, or have other ideas for improving this implementation, please file a feature request in the project's issue queue,